gheesezer/cli-auto-script/README.md

 # AutoScript
-Configuration Automation for Telecommunications Equipment
+Configuration automation for telecommunications equipment

 This software has the functionality of generating a configuration script and exporting to a .txt file,